-Youth seeking contraception, particularly longacting reversible contraceptives (LARCs), frequently face scrutiny or denial from their provider based on their age, marital status, or parity (the number of times a woman has given birth).
-The WHO medical eligibility criteria for contraceptive use, however, explicitly state that age and parity are not contraindications for short-acting or long-acting reversible contraception.
+Youth seeking contraception, particularly long-acting reversible contraceptives (LARCs), are frequently faced with scrutiny or denial from their provider based on their age, marital status, or parity.11 The WHO medical eligibility criteria for contraceptive use, however, explicitly state that age and parity are not contraindications for short-acting or long-acting reversible contraception.12

 Provision of LARCs as part of an expanded method mix is particularly effective in increasing youth uptake of contraception.
-In one study, implants were offered as an alternative contraceptive option to young women seeking short-acting contraceptives at a clinic in Kenya.
+One of the studies identified in a 2016 systematic review offered implants as an alternative contraceptive option to young women seeking short-acting contraceptives at a clinic in Kenya.
 Twenty-four percent of the women opted to use an implant, and their rate of discontinuation was significantly lower than those using short-acting methods.
-Of the 22 unintended pregnancies that occurred, all were among women using short-acting methods.13 Another study trained providers working in youth-friendly services to offer a full range of contraceptive methods, which resulted in an increased adoption of LARCs among sexually active women, including those who planned to delay their first pregnancy.
-14 However, many young people around the world do not know about LARCs, and if they do, they may be confused about their use and potential side effects, hesitant to use them due to social norms, or face refusal from providers.
+Of the 22 unintended pregnancies that occurred, all were among women using short-acting methods.13 However, many youth around the world do not know about LARCs, and if they do, they may be confused about their use and potential side effects, hesitant to use them due to social norms, or face refusal from providers.

-The "Global Consensus Statement for Expanding Contraceptive Choice for Adolescents and Youth to Include Long-Acting Reversible Contraception"

-calls upon all youth SRH and rights programs to ensure that youth have access to a full range of contraceptive methods by:
+The "Global Consensus Statement: Expanding Contraceptive Choice for Adolescents and Youth to Include Long-Acting Reversible Contraception" calls upon all youth SRH and rights programs to ensure that youth have access to a full range of contraceptive methods by:

-- Providing access to the widest available contraceptive options, including long-acting reversible contraceptives (LARCS, i.e., contraceptive implants and intrauterine contraceptive devices) to all sexually active adolescents and youth (from menarche to age 24), regardless of marital status and parity. - Ensuring that LARCs are offered and available among the essential contraceptive options during contraceptive education, counseling, and services. - Providing evidence-based information to policy makers, ministry representatives, program managers, service providers, communities, family members, and adolescents and youth on the safety, effectiveness, reversibility, costeffectiveness, acceptability, continuation rates, and the health and non-health benefits of contraceptive options, including LARCs, for sexually active adolescents and youth who want to avoid, delay or space pregnancy.
+• Providing access to the widest available contraceptive options, including LARCs

+(specifically, contraceptive implants and intrauterine contraceptive devices) to all sexually active adolescents and youth from menarche to age 24, regardless of marital status and parity.

+- Ensuring that LARCs are offered and available among the essential contraceptive options during contraceptive education, counseling, and services. - Providing evidence-based information to policymakers, ministry representatives, program managers, service providers, communities, family members, and adolescents and youth on the safety, effectiveness, reversibility, cost effectiveness, acceptability, continuation rates, and the health and nonhealth benefits of contraceptive options, including LARCs, for sexually active adolescents and youth who want to avoid, delay, or space pregnancy.14